-We test, rank and rate the best free email services you can use in 2016.
+We test, rank and rate the best free email services you can use in 2018.
 The best free email.
 Best free email for storage, best free email for privacy, best free email for features.
 Check out our list of the best free webmail services you can use.
 See also: Best Mac Antivirus 2018.

 We’ve listed the best free email services by alphabetical order, which is just as well.
 Gmail and Outlook are the best services there are, and unless you have privacy concerns, you should check them out.
 (Also see: Best cloud storage service 2016 | Best online storage | Secure online storage | Cheap cloud storage.)